Want to support our work? Donate

 Ambassador

-Dr Javier Mármol Queraltó obtained his PhD in Linguistics at the University of Lancaster (2022), where he examined the (multimodal) representation of events involving migrants, asylum-seekers and refugees, across British and Spanish quality newspapers.
-Javier is passionate about discourses of migration and firmly believes language (and other meaning-making systems) is an essential tool to facilitate people’s integration and wellbeing in society.
+Dr Javier Mármol Queraltó obtained his PhD in Linguistics at the University of Lancaster (2022), where he examined the (multimodal) representation of events involving migrants, including asylum-seekers and refugees, across British and Spanish quality newspapers.
+Javier is passionate about challenging discourses on migration and firmly believes language (and other meaning-making systems) is an essential tool to facilitate people’s wellbeing in society.

 Javier combines his activities at the MRN with academic duties at the University of Southampton, where he focuses on Learning Design, Technology-Enhanced Teaching and other related disciplines.
 Javier is a Spanish and English trained teacher and focuses on pedagogical and critical aspects stemming from the adoption and integration of new and existing technologies in Higher Education contexts.